Americans return to long waits for screenings at US airports

 As weary travelers returned to the U.S. amid coronavirus-related travel restrictions, they were greeted with packed, hourslong waits for required medical screenings at airports.

-Posts on social media indicated passengers at Chicago's O'Hare International Airport waited upward of four hours in winding lines, eliciting criticism from elected Illinois officials.
+Posts on social media indicated passengers at Chicago's O'Hare International Airports waited upwards of four hours in winding lines, eliciting criticism from elected Illinois officials.

 Gov. J.B.
 Pritzker tweeted at President Donald Trump and Vice President Mike Pence, noting that the customs process is under federal jurisdiction and demanding they take action to address the crowds.
 His concerns were echoed on Twitter by his fellow Democrats, Illinois Sens.
 Dick Durbin and Tammy Duckworth.